 “Freebird” (or “Free Bird”) is one of the best known and most requested songs by the American rock band Lynyrd Skynyrd, featured on their 1973 debut album Pronounced Lynyrd Skynyrd.
 “Whipping Post” is a song by The Allman Brothers Band; the studio version appears on their 1969 debut album The Allman Brothers Band, and it soon became one of their best-loved live warhorses; the final side of the band’s 1971 live album At Fillmore East consists solely of an epic 23-minute performance of the song.
 Beginning in the very early 1970s, audiences would yell out requests for “Whipping Post” at concerts by any artist, regardless of genre.
 This dubious pop culture joke continued with “Freebird” a few years later, which has since overshadowed its predecessor.

 “Have a drink. –We haven’t got time.”
 We don’t fly for Northwest.

 See above note on Northwest Airlines.
 Northwest Airlines was a major airline headquartered in Eagan, Minnesota; it was founded in 1926 and folded into Delta Airlines in 2008.

 [Reading newspaper.]
 Hmm, look here.
 Two more pilots arrested. –Famous tennis star becomes woman.
 Hmm, neat. –Completely ordained minister.

 See above note on Northwest Airlines.
 Renée Richards (born Richard Raskind) is a former professional tennis player who underwent sex reassignment surgery in 1975.
 She was not allowed to enter the 1976 U.S. Open, based on a so-called “women-born-women” policy, and sued for her right to compete.
 The New York Supreme Court ruled in her favor in 1977, a decision that is considered a landmark for transgender rights.
-However, Richards never became an ordained minister—that riff may be a reference to ordained Roman Catholic priest William Griglak, who in 1979 underwent a sex change operation and became Nancy Ledins.
+Richards never became an ordained minister—that riff may be a reference to ordained Roman Catholic priest William Griglak, who in 1979 underwent a sex change operation and became Nancy Ledins.
 She remained a part of her congregation at Wedgewood Church in Charlotte, North Carolina, until her death in 2017 at age 84.